-Although we are not a market share player and continue to aim for 'margin over volume', we clearly see that our dual track strategy, originating for both our own balance sheet and for our originate-tomanage (OTM) partners, has led to increased volumes in the retail client side, underpinning our ability to originate in the current environment.
+Although we are not a market share player and continue to aim for 'margin over volume', we clearly see that our dual track strategy, originating for both our own balance sheet and for our Originate-M-Manage (OTM) partners, has led to increased volumes in the retail client side, underpinning our ability to originate in the current environment.
 Within the mortgage offering a new label LOT, positioned as a mortgage with a particular focus on supporting sustainability, was recently introduced to further accelerate our OTM offering.
-In addition to that we are pleased with our new consumer lending initiative Lendex for which we are preparing a launch in the coming months.